Are you ready for a mirror makeover?

-Originally it was a part of a bedroom suite, but now, many years later, this mirror is all that remains.
+Originally, the mirror was a part of a bedroom suite, but now, many years later, this mirror is all that remains.

 At the top of the mirror was an area that always made me think that something should be added there.

-And since I was making this mirror over, I decided that now was the time to embellish this blank space with a bit of art, something that would resemble a painting.
+Since I was making this mirror over, I decided that now was the time to embellish this blank space with a bit of art, something that would resemble a painting.

 I had an old an old coffee table book that I had picked up at an estate sale several years ago.
 It was filled with book plates of old master’s paintings.